skedastik/motion-tools/README.md

 ### ps-add-animation-frame

-Create a new layer matching the duration of the current layer, automatically advancing the playhead.
-The new layer is created after the current layer.
+Create a new layer matching the duration of the active layer, automatically advancing the playhead.
+The new layer is created after the active layer.

+Known issues:
+* This script will not work if the active layer is empty (has no pixel data).